Juliet Briggs is co-owner of both Perton Manor and Woodford House.

 She is supported by a Central management Team who manage back office functions, HR and Training.
 She also has central Nurse, Care and Wellbeing managers who support the teams in both homes.

-Each Home has a nursing team and a large care team who have either completed Non Vocational Qualifications in care or are registered on a programme at present.
+Each Home has a nursing team and a large care team who have either completed Health & Social Care Diplomas in care or are registered on a programme at present.
 In addition to the extensive care provided, each home also has a dedicated well-being, housekeeping, kitchen, maintenance and admin teams.

 Mrs. Juliet Briggs has been a Registered Manager for Woodford House in 2001.
 She is an RGN who holds a Bsc (Hons) Health Studies, Diploma in Management studies and the Registered Managers Award.
 She became a Registered Nurse in 1987 and graduated to management before becoming a Registered Manager.